neontribe/objectives-characters-scenarios/README.md

 # Personas in Practice

-A three hour workshop introducing Personas and their use in digital product design and development.
+A two hour workshop introducing Personas and their use in digital product design and development.

 Intended for use by groups of 6 - 30.